A geometric Schur functor: Dramatis Personae

 \subsection{Geometric Satake}

-Mirkovic and Vilonen~\cite{MV} prove, following work in characteristic zero of Lusztig~\cite{Lu2} and then Ginzburg~\cite{Gi}, that for a split reductive group $G$ defined over a commutative ring $k$: the category $P_{G^\vee(\OC)}(\Gr; k)$ of equivariant perverse sheaves with coefficients in $k$ on the affine Grassmannian for the Langlands dual group $G^\vee/\CM$, together with its convolution structure, is tensor equivalent to the category of representation of $G$ over $k$.
+Mirkovi\'{c} and Vilonen~\cite{MV} prove, extending work in characteristic zero of Lusztig~\cite{Lu2}, Beilinson-Drinfeld~\cite{BD} and Ginzburg~\cite{Gi}, that for a split reductive group $G$ defined over a Noetherian commutative ring $\kb$ of finite global dimension: the category $P_{G^\vee(\OC)}(\Gr; \kb)$ of equivariant perverse sheaves with coefficients in $\kb$ on the affine Grassmannian for the Langlands dual group $G^\vee/\CM$, together with a natural convolution product $*$, is tensor equivalent to the category of representations of $G$ over $\kb$.

-In this paper, we only consider the case $G=G^\vee=GL_n$.
+In this paper, we only consider the case $G=G^\vee=GL_n$ and $\kb=k$ is a field.
 We use the following immediate corollaries of the results of~\cite{MV}.